itzmeanjan/subtle/README.md

 > **Note** You may want `flg` to be `uint64_t`, in that case truth value is denoted by 0xffffffffffffffff and false value by 0.
 Read API documentation in [subtle.hpp](./include/subtle.hpp).

-$flg$ is a secret piece of data ( holds accumulated result of secret comparison ) and we can't branch on its value.
+Again $flg$ is a secret piece of data ( holds accumulated result of secret comparison ) and we can't branch on its value.
 We can use `subtle` for conditionally selecting ( condition is truthness or falseness of value held in $flg$ ) what value to write in $dst$, in constant-time.

 ```cpp
 for(size_t i = 0; i < 16; i++) {